The carp is one of the most popular pond fishes in the world

 - Some species can survive a very long time on low oxygen content.

 - Despite the reputation, the goldfish and other carp do not have a poor memory.
-In fact, one study suggested that goldfish can perhaps recognize human faces.
+One study suggested that goldfish can perhaps recognize human faces.

 Because “carp” isn’t a well-defined scientific term, there is no single agreed-upon number of species.
 But there are several well-known and popular types: